Numidia2002/ML-projects/02_multilabel_classification/README.md

 ## How to Run

-The notebook was developed in [Google Colab](https://colab.research.google.com/) and loads the dataset from Google Drive.
-To reproduce, download the dataset from the [Kaggle competition page](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data), upload it to your own Drive (or local environment), and adjust the path in the notebook accordingly.
+The notebook was developed in [Google Colab](https://colab.research.google.com/) and loads the dataset from a personal Google Drive path.
+To reproduce the experiment, the dataset path in the notebook needs to be adjusted to point to a local copy of the data.